jiaxin4/MobileHealth/README.md

 * [simulation_complex_setting.R]: conduct simulations under complex generative model and evaluate the performance of the estimators.

-* [simulation_simple_setting]: conduct simulations under simple generative model and evaluate the performance of the estimators.
+* [simulation_simple_setting.R]: conduct simulations under simple generative model and evaluate the performance of the estimators.

 * [simulation_plots.R]: generate plots that display consistency and asymptotic results.